top of page

 When we finally touched on the latter point, I told him I had worked for months on removing all blocks towards men and I had no idea what else might be there that hindered me from attracting someone in my life.

-“Wait and see” he told me.
-We had touched many areas at that point: my relationship with my dad, my relationship with myself and, last but not the least, my relationship with my ex-husband.
+We had touched many areas at that point: my relationship with my dad and the desperate need to be seen, wanted and accepted by him, my relationship with myself and my feeling of not being worth of love and, last but not the least, my relationship with my ex-husband.

-He believed I was ready to attract a man in my life and I was curious to see if that would unfold as he had promised.
+When I told Boris that I hoped this process would bring some change in my life he said "Just wait and see", so I was curious to see if things would unfold as he had announced.

 As I approached the window, I saw someone standing on my neighbors’ deck.